 Like a lot of people, I enjoy pretending to be Big Time.
 There is a lot of money on the line and I make decisions that impact people.
 This is absolutely true on some level and defense lawyers help me out by pretending this is all big money, life and death stuff.
 Because it is to them, too.

 In the big picture, it is not.
 I’ve always said that no matter how strong you think you are, there is 120-pound woman warming up with what you max.
 The same is true with these nursing homes cases.
 There is a much bigger billion dollar game being played where my clients are peons.
 The nursing homes are printing money back at headquarters and our quarter million dollar disagreement on the value of these cases is a rounding error.
-They do not want to send a message to me and my ilk that these cases are worth more than they are being valued at now because that would eventually cut into some of the profits.
+They do not want to send a message to me and my ilk that these cases are worth more than they are being valued at now because that would eventually cut into some profits.
 They have proven that they take every penny seriously.

-But, ultimately, the end game is to keep up the image of the nursing home as a good “citizen” in our community that is doing right by our elderly.
+But, ultimately, the endgame is to keep up the image of the nursing home as a good “citizen” in our community that is doing right by our elderly.
 This is the path to obscene profits, not fighting in the weeds on settlement value with me.
-And it is certainly not in seeing themselves in the Maryland Daily Record or the Baltimore Sun after getting hit with a huge verdict.
+And it is not in seeing themselves in the Maryland Daily Record or the Baltimore Sun after getting hit with a huge verdict.
 Big verdicts — even if we cannot collect the entire verdict because of the cap — is what these nursing homes fear because they know it will have a chilling effect on sales which is where the real money is.